 Natalie Portman praises the “only older man who guided me without ever behaving disgustingly”

 Throughout many years of his career, and still today, Natalie Portman he does not stop fighting against the sexualization of his figure.
-From her first job on screen in ‘The Perfect Killer’, the actress suffered all kinds of inappropriate comments and – on several occasions – expressed that, even though she was a minor, she had to deal with inappropriate opinions and attitudes.
+Since her first on-screen work in ‘The Perfect Killer’, the actress suffered all kinds of inappropriate comments and – on several occasions – expressed that, even though she was a minor, she had to deal with inappropriate opinions and attitudes.
 In an interview produced for a book based on the work of Mike Nichols, Portman singled out that director for the respect with which he treated her in the projects they shared.

 The actress first worked with Nichols in 2001, for the stage play The Seagull, next to Meryl streep and Philip Seymour Hoffman.
 And in the book Mike Nichols, A Life, Portman recalled that collaboration: “At that time I was 19 years old and I had never done so much research for a character, except when I played Anne Frank on stage.
 I was there and I saw how Phil kept writing down questions in his notebook, or how Meryl improvised songs and wrote them down on a piece of paper that he kept in his pocket, in case he felt that his character needed to sing something.